loveencounterflow/intermatic/README.md

   connect several departures with several destinations; however, given a verb and a departure state, there can only be up to one destination state.

+* **actions** are (synchronous or asynchronous) functions that are called in response to actions having taken or about to take place

 * `fsm.history`

 * Multiple terminal states are not a problem.